Now accepting registrants for Fall Quarter ArtShare session:

 - Because ArtShare is only offered once per quarter, registered students who for any reason do not attend may not reschedule for a future session.
 These students may submit their art expertise for credit through the standard ILP process.

-- Bring your original work and/or plan to perform your art in person.
-If you have any questions about this, please contact firstname.lastname@example.org.
+- Bring your original work and/or plan to perform your art in person, not just talk about it.
+If you have any questions about this, please contact email@example.com.
 ArtShare works best as an informal conversation.
 Please do not bring Powerpoint presentations to ArtShare.
 Bring paper copies of whatever you wish to share with the class.

 - Performance: Time yourself.
 For creative writing, use the most representative passages that fit into five minutes.
 For music or theatrics, choose samples of your work that fit into the time limit.
 Keep equipment to a minimum.